 On top of your tile cost, you need to factor in grout and adhesive at an average of £10 per m2.

-Finally, you have the labour cost of the tiler, which on average will be £300 a day and it should take a competent professional a single day to do a small bathroom or kitchen.
+Finally, you have the labour cost of the tiler, which on average will be £250 a day.

 Remember to factor in 10-15% for unforeseen prep or finishing costs, and if you also want existing tiles removing or underfloor heating adding, this will add to your tiling project cost significantly.
 While running these figures will give you a rough idea of cost, it’s always wise to get tiling cost quotes from a number of professionals before starting the job.